KSanders7070/ERAM_2_GEOJSON/script_overview.md

 For example, if MapObjectType=ApproachControl, MapGroupId=1, and the LineObjectId=BUF, then all LineObjectId elements that match that sequence of attributes will be grouped together in the same Feature.

-If the previous StartLatitude and StartLongitude are equal to the previous EndLatitude and EndLongitude, then just add the current EndLatitude and EndLongitude to the same linestring.
-When the previous StartLatitude and StartLongitude are not equal to the previous EndLatitude and EndLongitude, create a break in the multilinestring.
+If the current StartLatitude and StartLongitude is equal to the previous EndLatitude and EndLongitude, then just add the current EndLatitude and EndLongitude to the same linestring.
+When the current StartLatitude and StartLongitude are not equal to the previous EndLatitude and EndLongitude, create a break in the multilinestring.

 Example